docker/docs/docker-cloud/cloud-swarm/link-aws-swarm.md

 ## Create a dockercloud-swarm-role role with an embedded policy

 1. Go to the AWS IAM Role creation panel at  <a href="https://console.aws.amazon.com/iam/home#roles">https://console.aws.amazon.com/iam/home#roles</a>.
-Click on Create new role
+Click **Create new role**.

-2. Select **Role for Cross-Account Access**, and in the submenu that opens select **Provide access between your AWS account and a 3rd party AWS account**.
+2. Select **Role for cross-account access**, and in the submenu that opens select **Provide access between your AWS account and a 3rd party AWS account**.

 3. In the **Account ID** field, enter the ID for the Docker Cloud service: `689684103426`.
 4. In the **External ID** field, enter the namespace you will be linking.